jhumelsine/jhumelsine.github.io/_posts/2024-07-08-suril-semaphore.md

 We only needed to create tests that confirmed that our code performed the expected behavior for each of these three `tryAcquire(…)` cases.

 # A Minor Refactoring to Introduce a Test Seam
 We could not easily test our implementation in its current form.
-It was obdurate to having tests added to it.
+It was obdurate to have testing added to it.
 Legacy code is often obdurate to testing.

 The method implementation was tightly coupled to the `Semaphore`.
 It calls `tryAcquire(…)` directly.
 We needed to refactor the implementation safely so that it would be not quite as tightly coupled.
 We used the [Extract Method](https://refactoring.guru/extract-method) refactoring to isolate `tryAcquire(…)`.
 Notice that the new extracted method, `isPermitAcquired(…)`, is package-private.
 We will need this in testing soon.
 I also renamed the extracted method here, since I feel it’s more descriptive in the context of its use:
 ```java